PTac-h/KnockOutWarningMod/README.md

 - **Interactive Gameplay:** Enjoy the added challenge and laughter as players interact with each other and the environment, leading to moments of pure chaos and betrayals.

 - **Quieter Surroundings:** Tired of yelling figures ?
 Make them silent with a simple camera swing!
 Your microphone is turned off during blackouts.

+- **Configurable:** You don't like loosing your voice ?
+Tweak different settings of the knock out mechanic to your liking with BepInEx configuration support.

 - **Client-Sided:** This mod is client-sided, allowing anybody to play with it regardless of whether other players in the lobby have it installed.